mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

    and adding an `<option>` for it inside the `<select>`.

 This can be greatly simplified by using the "web-translate" in npm.
+With this approach, each language `.json` file, except `en.json` for English, is generated using either the Yandex (default) or Google translation service.
 See <https://www.npmjs.com/package/web-translate>.

 Let's change the application above to use this.